-why they're critical to the health of your chickens.
+Grit and oyster shell: why they're both critical to the health of your chickens.

 We all want to give our chickens the best possible foods to make sure they - and their eggs - are as healthy as they can be.

-Here's why they are two of the most critical elements of their diet.
+Here's why they are two of the most critical elements of their diet - all year round.

-- Commercially produced grit, which you'll be able to buy from your feed store or online, is made of insoluble stone - often granite.
+Commercially produced grit, which you'll be able to buy inexpensively from your feed store or online, is made from insoluble stone - often granite or flint.

-- There are different grades (sizes) of grit depending on the age of chicken; as they get older the mix should become more coarse.
+There are different grades of grit depending on the age of the chicken.
+Baby chicks should have a very fine mix; as they get older it should be more coarse.

 Why do chickens need grit?